 The Department of Radiology at the University of Wisconsin School of Medicine and Public Health provides a rich environment for performing research in Magnetic Resonance Imaging (MRI).
 The infrastructure includes a wealth of equipment, support staff, and researchers with clinical and technical expertise.
 Please see below for a brief overview of the MRI equipment, personnel, and areas of ongoing research.
-You can also follow the links to the left to see more information about the research program, or to apply for time on the MRI systems to conduct your own research project.
+You can also click here to apply for time on the MRI scanners to conduct your own research project.

 Time is available for conducting research studies on three GE Healthcare MRI scanners, which are primarily dedicated to research, at the Wisconsin Institutes for Medical Research (WIMR).
-These are a 1.5T system (Signa HDxt), a 3.0T system (Discovery MR 750), and a PET/MR system (Signa PET/MR).
-In addition, research time can be arranged on other systems in University Hospital and other UW Health facilities, including wide-bore (70cm) 1.5T and 3.0T systems.
+These two 3.0T systems (Signa Premier and Discovery MR 750), and a PET/MR system (Signa PET/MR).
+In addition, research time can be arranged on other MRI scanners in the University Hospital and other UW Health facilities, including wide-bore (70cm) 1.5T and 3.0T scanners.
 A wide variety of RF coils and other hardware is available for use in imaging studies.

 MRI research is performed by a number of investigators beyond the core group as well.
 Within the University of Wisconsin and throughout UW Health, there is a long-standing tradition of inter-departmental and inter-disciplinary collaborations that are necessary for advancing clinical and basic science.